Desekeye/simple_shell/README.md

 0x16.
 C - Simple Shell.
-Authored by Therryad and Desekeye
+Authored by Therry and Desekeye